archway-network/archway-docs/docs/overview/glossary.md

 ## Proof of Stake (PoS)

-Proof of Stake is a consensus mechanism that is used by Tendermint as well as other blockchains.
-In PoS, validators are selected by the proportion of the token they hold or their "stake" in the network.
-The validator to write the next block is chosen by random but a higher stake increases the chances that a specific validator will be chosen.
+Proof of Stake is a consensus mechanism where validators are selected by the proportion of tokens they hold or "stake" in the network.
+The validator to write the next block is chosen at random but a higher stake increases the chances that a specific validator will be chosen.

 ## Pool account